bsmr-nerves-project/fwtool/README.md

 The DestinationOffset should be specified in bytes.
 FileSize can be used by the programmer to provide update progress information.

+### compare_and_run

+This command compares the contents of a file in the firmware archive with one on the destination.
+If they match, it runs the commands of a specified update.
+It has the form:

+    ["compare_and_run", Filename, Offset, Size, SuccessUpdateType]

+On a mismatch, the next command in the list is run.

+### fail

+This command immediately fails the update with a message.
+It is intended to be used with `compare_and_run` when none of the comparisons match.

 ## Invoking from the command line

 The fwtool program takes options from both the command line and a